Dr. Judith Hubbard (BS Caltech 2005, PhD Harvard University 2011) — publications

 We communicate broadly.
 We are regularly asked to provide insight on recent earthquakes by major media organizations, including the New York Times, Washington Post, Al Jazeera, BBC, CNN, and National Geographic.
 You can find an incomplete list of news highlights here.

-You can also follow Judith on Bluesky (@judithgeology.bsky.social), Mastodon (@judithgeology@mastodon.social), and LinkedIn.
+You can follow Judith on Bluesky (@judithgeology.bsky.social), Mastodon (@judithgeology@mastodon.social), and LinkedIn, and explore Kyle’s 3D geological models on Sketchfab.

 Why subscribe?

 Who subscribes to Earthquake Insights?
-We have readers from more than 130 countries around the world.
-Subscribers include earthquake scientists, journalists, people recently impacted by earthquakes, and interested laypeople.
+We have readers from more than 140 countries around the world.
+Subscribers include earthquake scientists, journalists, teachers, people recently impacted by earthquakes, and interested laypeople.
 We write our posts to reach all of these audiences — presenting new and exciting results in everyday language.

 Some of our posts contain critical, in-depth analyses of recent earthquake research.
 These posts are permanently free, in order to allow open discussion within the scientific community.